+Fig. 2.
 Jefferson Laboratory IR-FEL.
 The Jefferson Laboratory IR-FEL is also a single-pass machine.
-Electrons from the injector are brought up to energy in the linac and then pass through a wiggler magnet to create the Infrared Radiation (IR).
+Electrons from the injector are brought up to energy in the linac and then pass through a wiggler magnet to create the IR.
 Mirrors at the ends of the wiggler magnet intensify the IR beam.
 The electrons circulate around the rest of the lattice before their energy is recovered in another pass through the linac, after which they are sent to the dump.
-(Source: Jefferson Laboratory web site)
+(Source: Jefferson Laboratory web site).

-rapidly emerging as one of the next frontiers of X-ray science.
-Our understanding of the initial events in chemical and solid-state systems has been revolutionized within the last decade by spectroscopies with femtosecond optical lasers.
-What is lacking is the associated structural information.
-This may be obtained by pump-probe experiments in which systems are pumped with an optical laser and then probed, after an adjustable time delay, with a very short X-ray pulse.
-Typical storage ring bunches are some 20-100 picoseconds long, which severely limits experiments on faster time scales.
+structural information.
+This may be obtained by pump-probe experiments in which systems are pumped with an optical laser and then probed, after an adjustable time delay, with a very short Xray pulse.
+Typical storage ring bunches are some 20-100 ps long, which severely limits experiments on faster time scales.
 By contrast, the bunches out of an ERL photoinjector may be only a few picoseconds long.
-Moreover, ERLs allow phase-space manipulations with bunch compressors to create very short bunches.
-As an example, the CEBAF machine, which is based on a multi-pass superconducting linac, has achieved bunches shorter than 100 fs rms.
+Moreover, ERLs allow phasespace manipulations with bunch compressors to create very short bunches.
+As an example, the CEBAF machine, which is based on a multi-pass SC linac, has achieved bunches shorter than 100 fs rms.

 Many novel possibilities are made feasible by the ability to adjust the charge and timing of bunches with appropriate manipulation of the laser system driving the photocathode.
 For example, the minimum emittance of a photoinjector is limited by space charge effects near the photocathode electron source.
 The emittance of the photoinjector can be decreased by sacrificing photocurrent.
-Thus one can envision operating an ERL in a high-flux, relatively low brilliance mode or a lower-flux, higher brilliance mode simply by reprogramming the laser illuminating the photocathode.
-(As indicated in the next two figures, in both modes, the flux and brilliance can still be extraordinary).
+Thus, one can envision operating an ERL in a high-flux, relatively low-brilliance mode or a lower-flux, higher-brilliance mode simply by reprogramming the laser illuminating the photocathode.
+(As indicated in the next two figures, in both modes, the flux and brilliance can still be extraordinary.)
 As another example, the repetition rate of pump-probe experiments with femtosecond lasers is frequently limited to low values (say 10 kHz) by the laser.
-In these cases it is desirable to have a very short, high charge (for peak intensity) bunch at 10 kHz.
+In these cases it is desirable to have a very short, high-charge (for peak intensity) bunch at 10 kHz.
 One can imagine operating a general purpose ERL with small charge bunches at very high repetition rates (for example, GHz) interspersed with high-charge bunches at 10 kHz.
-A "buffer zone" of a micro-second with no bunches on either side of the large bunch would allow isolation of the
+A "buffer zone" of a microsecond with no bunches on either side of the large bunch would allow isolation of the X-ray pulse from the large bunches at the appropriate experimental station.
+Most other users with timeintegration windows exceeding a few milliseconds would be insensitive to this bunch pattern.